ndonolli/imaginathan-space-site/posts/redux.md

 ---
 date: 2016-11-12T18:34:37-06:00
-title: A Meditation on Redux
+title: A meditation on redux
-summary: ...and the silky accent of Dan Abramov
+summary: and the silky accent of Dan Abramov
 author: Nathan Donolli
 tags:
   - redux
+  - react
   - javascript

 ---